SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 ### Style

-In the **Style** category you can define the look and feel of the form.
-You can among other things set the number of columns, placement of field names, borders, background, font color/size and form size.
+Select **Style** from the left menu to define the look and feel of the form.
+For example, set the number of columns, placement of field names, borders, background, font color/size, and form size.

-The preview on the right is updated automatically when you change any settings.
+The preview on the right updates automatically when you change any settings.
 If you do not specify the height and width of the form, the form will automatically adapt to the screen size (desktop, tablet or mobile).

 > [!TIP]
 > You can add a progress bar to the form, so the user can see how much is left to fill in.
 Click the check box next to **Progress bar color**, and select a color.
 The progress bar is displayed at the bottom of the form.
 See also [Create multi-page forms](#multi-page).